Travel Classics Writers Contests

 "The plank walls are two-tone, dark brown and cream, like the Guinness that flows through the hand-pulled taps.
 Dubliners, who have a sixth sense for distinguishing the great from the merely good of the black stuff, claim it's the best in the city.
 We order three and slide into a long table beneath an illustrated guide to Dublin's best pubs.
 No more than 10 minutes later, a man with a newspaper folded into his black jacket appears through the saloon door.
 I immediately recognize his blue stare, that reddish-white beard, and the shamrock pendant that sits just below his throat.
 He looks me straight in the wide eyes and nods a silent Irish hello.
 It's Glen Hansard."

 About the Author:

-contest prize includes an Arizona vacation for two: Round-trip airfare, rental car, accommodations in Scottsdale, Tucson and Bisbee, a custom itinerary, and a guaranteed spot in the 2017 Travel Classics International or Domestic Conference.
+contest prize includes a luxury vacation for two in Ireland including round-trip air, a custom itinerary courtesy Adams & Butler, and a guaranteed spot in the 2018 Travel Classics International or Domestic Conference.

 Sponsors: The Shelbourne Dublin; Killashee Hotel; Adare Manor; Ireland's Blue Book; Mount Juliet Estate; Visit Kilkenny; Ballynahinch Castle; House of Waterford; Lyrath Estate; Kildare Village; Good Food Ireland; Guinness Storehouse, Failte Ireland; Smithwick's; Adams & Butler; Northern Ireland Tourist Board.